msmiley/clusterizer/README.md

 - the `file:`, `dir:`, and `npm:` options can be used simultaneously
 - duplicate modules are currently not supported
 - the 'error' event is emitted, so it needs to have a listener or an unspecified error will be thrown
+- any errors thrown in clusterized modules will be emitted by the clusterizer with a full stack trace

 ### Advanced Scheduling